 Some plans can be more restrictive.
 Some plans would suspend the employer match if you take money out.
 Some plans don’t allow taking any money out until you terminate or until you reach age 59-1/2.
 Some plans limit the frequency of these in-service distributions, for instance no more than once a year.
 Some plans charge a fee for each distribution.
 You will want to know whether your plan is more restrictive than the law.

 Suppose you get lucky and you score on both points.
 Now what?
 You choose to make non-Roth after-tax contributions from your paycheck.
-Then you request a rollover of the non-Roth after-tax money and its earnings to a Roth IRA.
-The end result is that you have more money in your Roth IRA.
-The maximum in 2015 is $53,000 minus your $18,000 pre-tax or Roth contributions minus your employer’s match and/or profit sharing contributions.
+Then you request a rollover of the non-Roth after-tax money and its earnings to a Roth IRA or to the Roth 401k part of the plan.
+Either way works.
+See Mega Backdoor Roth: Convert Within Plan or Out to Roth IRA?
+The end result is that you have more money in your Roth IRA or Roth 401k.
+The maximum in 2016 is $53,000 minus your $18,000 pre-tax or Roth contributions minus your employer’s match and/or profit sharing contributions.

-If you can only roll it out once a year, so be it.
-Roll it out once a year.
-If you are able to roll it out more frequently and you don’t mind doing it, do it more frequently.
+If you can only do it once a year, so be it.
+Do it once a year.
+If you are able to do it more frequently and you don’t mind doing it, do it more frequently.

 If you can only roll it out until you terminate or until you reach 59-1/2, which you expect to be in the next few years, it still would be worth it.
 Just contribute now and wait it out.
 See follow-up article Mega Backdoor Roth Without In-Service Distribution.